 If you are a poultry owner in Perryville, you must already know there’s a limit to the number of chickens and roosters you can have on your property.
 Born from a wish to keep noise nuisance complaints low, there can only be twenty chickens, one of which may be a rooster, on one property of at least 20 acres per Perryville, Missouri Municipal Code Section 6.16.020.
 In Perryville, if a rooster’s call wakes you up and you don’t have one, your neighbor is in for a rude awakening.

-While these laws can be comfortably defined as “weird”, they form the foundation of many concepts we hold close to us including public nuisance law, illegal possession of alcohol by minors, and protection of goods.
+While these can be comfortably defined as “weird” or even “crazy” laws, they form the foundation of many concepts we hold close to us, including public nuisance law, illegal possession of alcohol by minors, and protection of goods.
 In many, and sometimes all, instances, these laws are disregarded or not taught at all in the interest of protecting society – we’re looking at you, firefighters!
 As counselors on the law, we pride ourselves in being educated in all laws of our great State – including the weird.
 If you have any civil law-related issues requiring counseling, please contact The Simon Law Firm today for a free, confidential consultation.